jcorporation/myMPD/docs/known-issues.md

 #### Cause

-myMPD creates on first startup and on each database refresh the album and sticker caches.
+myMPD creates on first startup and on each database refresh the album cache.
 It searches through the whole MPD database and this could cause heavy cpu usage on large databases.

 #### Workaround

-You can disable the creation of the caches, but you loose the album browse and/or the sticker features of myMPD.
+You can disable the creation of the caches, but you loose the album browse feature of myMPD or you can change the album cache mode to simple.

 - [Configuration]({{site.baseurl}}/configuration/configuration-files)